A signal is a time-varying quantity that has values at all points in time. You can specify a wide range of signal attributes, including:

 Port data types

 For details, see Display Signal Attributes.

 You can also highlight a signal and its source or destination blocks.
-For details, see Display Signal Sources and Destinations.
+For details, see Highlight Signal Sources and Destinations.

-You can use block parameters to specify signal design attributes such as data type, minimum and maximum values, physical unit, and numeric complexity.
-You can also specify code generation settings by using signal properties, which you access through the Model Data Editor or signal properties dialog boxes.
+You can use block parameters and signal properties to specify signal design attributes such as data type, minimum and maximum values, physical unit, and numeric complexity.
 To configure states, you can use block parameters.
 When you use these block parameters and signal properties, you store the specifications in the model file.